 Mailchimp is an all-in-one marketing platform that helps you manage and talk to your clients, customers, and other interested parties.
-Our approach to marketing focuses on healthy contact management practices, beautifully designed campaigns, and powerful data analysis.
+Our approach to marketing focuses on healthy contact management practices, beautifully designed emails, unique automated workflows, and powerful data analysis.
 We're here to help you become an expert marketer.
 Ready to get started?

-In this article, you'll learn how to start using Mailchimp to create awesome campaigns, and we'll provide some helpful resources to use as you work.
+In this article, you'll learn how to start using Mailchimp to create impactful marketing emails.
+We'll also provide some helpful resources to use as you work.

 Before you jump into the tasks ahead, here are a few helpful things to know.

 - We offer a number of online resources to provide help and insights about our tools and features.
-Check out our searchable Knowledge Base if you want to learn how something works, or if you run into any trouble.
+Check out our searchable guides and tutorials if you want to learn how something works, or if you run into any trouble.

 Here's an overview of the tasks we'll cover in this article.